romaintrovallet/tutorials/NCS_UART_DFU.md

 ![Picture of VSCode where the place to click is higlighted](img/NCS/sample.png)

-Then select the blinky sample by searching `blinky`
+Then select the Blinky sample by searching `blinky`

 ![Picture of VSCode where the place to click is higlighted](img/NCS/UART/blinky_sample.png)